Explore how I invest across private funds, direct investments, Bitcoin, and real estate — all guided by a philosophy of conviction and patience.

 A Final Note

-This page isn’t meant to tell you how to invest.
-It’s simply a lens into how I allocate capital — how I think, act, and adapt across different markets and cycles.
+This page isn’t advice.
+It’s simply a transparent lens into how I allocate capital and how I think, act, and adapt over time.

 Disclaimer: